Excellence in Teaching, Research, and Service

 “Management is about arranging and telling.
 Leadership is about nurturing and enhancing.” ~ Tom Peters

-Sarah is studying the factors that influence and motivate female students and African American students in Mississippi to enroll and persist in computing majors, specifically:
+Sarah is studying the factors that influence and motivate students to enroll and persist in computing majors, with particular focus on women, under-represented racial minorities, and persons with disabilities.
+Which pre-collegiate experiences

-Sarah's belief in servant leadership is evidenced through her service activities since joining the MSU faculty in 2011.
+Sarah's belief in servant leadership is evidenced through her service activities.
 Through her work in building the Mississippi Alliance for Women in Computing, she is a co-founder of CodeMS.
-In addition to professional related service, Sarah is active in the Bernard Romans Chapter of the Daughters of the American Revolution through which she provides civic service to the local community.
-She is also a member and Vice President of the Golden Triangle Kennel Club of Mississippi.
+She is the co-founder and co-director of the Bulldog Bytes program at MSU.
+In addition to professional related service through her administrative role in CSE, Sarah is active in the Bernard Romans Chapter of the Daughters of the American Revolution and the Lowndes County MS Pioneer Society.
+She is a member of the Pace Society of America, and the Golden Triangle Kennel Club of Mississippi.